 Property Value AWSCredentialsProviderClass As alternatives, you can configure this property using the aliases aws_credentials_provider_class or plugin_name.
-If you specify both aliases, the setting associated with aws_credentials_provider_class takes precedence.
-The FQCN that implements the Browser Azure AD credentials provider.
-User The email address that you As an alternative, you can configure this property using the alias UID. use to access the Azure AD server.
-Password The password corresponding As an alternative, you can configure this property using the alias PWD. to your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret (Optional) The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service.

-Property Value idp_response_timeout The amount of time, in seconds, that the connector waits for the SAML response from the identity provider when using the Azure AD service through a browser plugin. listen_port The port that the connector uses to get the SAML response from the identity provider when using the Azure AD service through a browser plugin.
+If you specify both aliases, the setting associated with aws_credentials_provider The FQCN that implements the Browser Azure AD credentials provider. class takes precedence.
+User As an alternative, you can configure this property using the alias UID.
+The email address that you use to access the Azure AD server.
+Password As an alternative, you can configure this property using the alias PWD.
+The password corresponding to your email address that you specified in the User or UID property. tenant_id The Azure AD-provided unique ID associated with your Athena application. client_secret (Optional) The Client Secret to use when authenticating the connection using the Azure AD service. client_id The Client ID to use when authenticating the connection using the Azure AD service. idp_response_timeout The amount of time, in seconds, that the connector waits for the SAML response from the identity provider when using the Azure AD service through a browser plugin. listen_port The port that the connector uses to get the SAML response from the identity provider when using the Azure AD service through a browser plugin.

-By default, the connector uses

-http://localhost:xyz/athena as the redirect URI.
+By default, the connector uses ${\tt http://localhost:xyz/athena}$ as the redirect URI.

-'''

-jdbc:awsathena://AwsRegion=us-east-

-1;S3OutputLocation=

-s3://test;AwsCredentialsProviderClass=com.

-simba.athena.

-iamsupport.plugin.BrowserAzureCredentialsProvider;UID=
+jdbc:awsathena://AwsRegion=us-east-1;S3OutputLocation= s3://test;AwsCredentialsProviderClass=com.simba.athena. iamsupport.plugin.BrowserAzureCredentialsProvider;UID= jsmith@acme.com;PWD=simba12345;tenant_id=xyz;client_id=xyz;client secret=xyz;Duration=900;

-jsmith@acme.com;PWD=simba12345;tenant_id=xyz;client

-id=xyz;client_secret=xyz;Duration=900;

-'''